matnsc/StudyTimer/README.md

 <br/>

-StudyTimer is a cross-platform browser extension created to help manage time and increase productivity using the Pomodoro Technique.
+StudyTimer is a manifest v2 cross-platform browser extension created to help manage time and increase productivity using the Pomodoro Technique.

 ## Pomodoro Technique